 We are currently not accepting expressions of interest or proposals for new review titles other than those advertised as priority titles.

 For submission of a proposal, please fully complete the review proposal form and email it to us.
 Please ensure your review question is relevant and fits within our scope.
 We currently only accept proposals for intervention reviews.
+Editors may be consulted during the decision making process.

 We accept proposals based on editorial priorities, demonstration of the need for the proposed review, clarity of the proposal, feasibility based on the scope of the proposal and the team, and responsiveness to editorial feedback during the proposal period.
 Our acceptance rate for review proposals in 2017 was 23%.